 • 1213 factories reported that worker representatives are freely chosen by the workers.4

-Below you can download files about the share of women employed (July 2023) and trade union and worker representative data (July 2023) per supplier.
-These results are based on verified data from our internal tool used to capture sustainability audits.
+The files below detail the share of women employed (June 2023), and trade union and worker representative (June 2023) at our suppliers.
+The information is based on verified data collected using our sustainability audit tool.

 You can also find our suppliers on the Open Supply Hub, an open-source tool that exists to improve human rights and environmental conditions in and around factories and facilities.